mdolab/pygeo/paper/paper.md

 # Summary
 In the field of aerodynamic shape optimization, an object's geometry is modified by an optimization algorithm to improve its performance.
 A common shape optimization example is adjusting the external shape of an aircraft wing to minimize the aerodynamic drag computed via computational fluid dynamics (CFD).
-In a multidisciplinary design optimization context, aerodynamics and structural mechanics are considered and optimized simultaneously, which often provides additional benefit over optimizing only a single discipline.
+In a multidisciplinary design optimization (MDO) context, aerodynamics and structural mechanics are considered and optimized simultaneously, which often provides additional benefit over optimizing only a single discipline.
 In such cases, the geometry must be represented consistently across multiple disciplines.

 pyGeo is a geometry package for three-dimensional shape manipulation, tailored for aerodynamic and multidisciplinary design optimization.